 Patience please, and please drop me a line here if you see a glitch that needs attention.

 Go ahead and send me a note at the same address if you have a question or just want to visit a little.
 Let’s keep it happy, though.
 No politics, swearing, or any unseemly content.
-We like playful as a puppy stuff, or writing questions.
+We like playful stuff, or writing questions.

 Thanks for checking in.
 Don’t forget to use the signup form to have Writing Fiction sent to you first every week.